The Link Between Hearing Loss and Cognitive Decline

 Hearing Screenings Are Quick, Easy, and Free at Beltone

 We believe hearing care is health care.
-That's why we offer complimentary hearing screenings at our local offices nationwide.
+That's why we offer hearing screenings at our local offices nationwide.
 Our licensed hearing care professionals use the latest tools and technology to assess your hearing and recommend solutions personalized to your needs.

 If hearing aids are needed, we’ll help you explore Beltone’s full range of advanced hearing devices, including discreet, rechargeable, and AI-powered models designed for real life—and brain-friendly hearing.